QOSGroup/pico/README.md

 Practical ICO - a customized and transparent ICO procedure

 # Inspiration
-ICOs usually play a questioned role in cryptoeconomic, for whitepapers are not easy to understand by ordinary investors, both technically and economically, and once done, technically there is no restrain for the already profited team.
+ICOs sometimes play a questioned role in cryptoeconomic, for whitepapers are not easy to understand by ordinary investors, both technically and economically, and once done, technically there is no restrain for the already profited team.
 As a result of some bad examples, both investors and honest teams were harmed.

 Bancor protocol is an asynchronous price discovery mechanism, also offers a good practice for creating tokens based on one or more connector token(s), the later provides reserved value for the new tokens, and for a given connector weight, the curve of a created token’s price could be predicable and transparent to end users.